KasanjeLucas/KasanjeLucas/README.md

   - 📚 I’m currently studying some electronics stuff and some backend technologies too.

-  - 🔭 I am looking for my first undegrate research opportunity.
+  - 🔭 I am looking for my first undergraduate research opportunity.
 My dream is to one day work with Automation Process or something like that.
 </p>

 <!-- Dropdown -->